 Background traffic is the expected increase in traffic volumes over time except for the specific development under study.
-Background traffic can be estimated out to the applicable horizon year in order to assess future traffic conditions.
-When the horizon year analysis is required, the Lee's Summit traffic model should be used to estimate background traffic growth in the following manner.
+Background traffic needs-can to-be estimated out to the applicable horizon year in order to assess future traffic conditions.
+When the horizon year analysis is required, Tthe Lee's Summit traffic model shall-should be used to estimate background traffic growth in the following manner.